Conditional GLMMs for reaction times in choice tasks: Experiment and statistical data analysis

 \section{Experiment and statistical data analysis}

-\textit{Description of the experiment and database.} Participants were instructed to identify a facial expression as ``sad" or ``happy" as quickly and accurately as possible, either while holding a pen in their teeth or with no pen.
-Across seven blocks, each containing all 11 stimuli, the 11 faces were presented twice in a randomized order.
-Consequently, each stimulus was displayed 77 times under each of the two conditions (pen-in-teeth and no-pen), resulting in a total of 154 trials [for a comprehensive description of the experiment, see \shortciteA{marmolejo2020your}].
+\textit{Description of the experiment and database.} Participants were instructed to identify a facial expression as ``sad'' or ``happy'' as quickly and accurately as possible, either while holding a pen in their teeth or with no pen.
+Each participant completed 154 trials, structured as $11$ stimuli $\times\, 2$ experimental conditions (pen-in-teeth and no-pen) $\times\, 7$ repetitions; thus each combined stimulus--condition level was observed seven times per participant [for a comprehensive description of the experiment, see \shortciteA{marmolejo2020your}].
+Reaction times were analyzed in milliseconds (the raw values, recorded in seconds, were multiplied by $1000$).
+No trimming, winsorization or truncation was applied---all recorded trials were retained, including a few very long responses (up to ${\sim}34$ s).
+The analyzed dataset comprises $17{,}683$ trials: two participants have incomplete sessions (one with only $54$ trials), so the total is slightly below the nominal $116\times 154=17{,}864$, and the GLMMs use all available trials.

-The 11 stimuli ranged from a ``fully sad" facial expression (designated as ``stimulus 0") to a ``fully happy" one (designated as ``stimulus 10").
+The 11 stimuli ranged from a ``fully sad'' facial expression (designated as ``stimulus 0'') to a ``fully happy'' one (designated as ``stimulus 10'').
 Given the two experimental conditions (pen-in-teeth and no-pen), we treated the combined levels of all stimulus types as a set of 22 unique levels.
-These levels were indexed as follows: $i=1$ representing ``stimulus 0 + pen-in-teeth", i=2 representing ``stimulus 1 + pen-in-teeth", and so on, up to $i=11$ for ``stimulus 10 + pen-in-teeth".
-The indexing continued with $i=12$ for ``stimulus 0 + no-pen" and concluded with $i=22$ for ``stimulus 10 + no-pen".
+These levels were indexed as follows: $i=1$ representing ``stimulus 0 + pen-in-teeth'', i=2 representing ``stimulus 1 + pen-in-teeth'', and so on, up to $i=11$ for ``stimulus 10 + pen-in-teeth''.
+The indexing continued with $i=12$ for ``stimulus 0 + no-pen'' and concluded with $i=22$ for ``stimulus 10 + no-pen''.

-The study involved 116 participants $(k=1,...,116)$, each exposed to every combined stimulus level seven times across seven ``blocks"; thus, $j=1,...,7$ represents the block number.
-Participants provided binary responses, categorized as $R_1$: ``sad" or $R_2$: ``happy".
+The study involved 116 participants $(k=1,...,116)$, each exposed to every combined stimulus level seven times across seven ``blocks''; thus, $j=1,...,7$ represents the block number.
+Participants provided binary responses, categorized as $R_1$: ``sad'' or $R_2$: ``happy''.

 The fixed-effects parameter vector $\beta$ in Equation \eqref{eq:hiestruc} consists of 22 components: $\beta=(\beta_1, ...,\beta_{22})^\top$.
 For the random effects, we considered 116 IID Normal variables $\{C_k\}_{k=1,...,116}$ with mean 0 and variance $\tau^2$.
 Both IG and Gamma models employed the logarithmic link function.
 The parameters were estimated using Maximum Likelihood (ML) methods, implemented using the \textit{glmer} function from the \textit{lme4} package in \textbf{R}.
 This function computes ML estimates for GLMMs by approximating the log-likelihood through Gauss-Hermite quadrature and maximizing it via numerical optimization.
 The complete code and dataset are available at \url{https://cutt.ly/feXh490H}.
 The parameter estimates for the Gamma model are displayed in Fig. \ref{fig:fixed-effects-gamma}.